Applicable Versions | NetSim Standard | NetSim Pro |

 PRB Allocation Logic

-The bits per PRB depends on the CQI / MCS of the UE.
+The bits per PRB depend on the CQI / MCS of the UE.
 These values can be seen from the LTENR log file (Refer section 3.14 of the NetSim 5G technology library manual to enable the LTENR log file.)

 The per UE PRB allocation depends on the scheduling algorithm.